 To apply shrinkage, we need to classify each database into the 72-node topic hierarchy.
-Unfortunately, such classification is not available for TREC data, so for the TREC4 and TREC6 datasets we resort to our classification technique from Gravano et al. [2003], which we reviewed briefly in Section 2.3.
-A manual inspection of the classification results confirmed that they are generally accurate.
-For example, the TREC4 database all-83, with articles about AIDS, was correctly classified under the "Root $\rightarrow$ Health $\rightarrow$ Diseases $\rightarrow$ AIDS" category.
-Interestingly, in the case in which databases were not classified correctly, similar databases were still classified into the same (incorrect) category.
-For example, all-14, all-21, and all-44 are about middle-eastern politics and were classified under the "Root $\rightarrow$ Science $\rightarrow$ Social Sciences $\rightarrow$ History" category.
+Unfortunately, such classification is not available for TREC data, so for the TREC4 and TREC6 data sets we resort to our classification technique from [GIS03], which we reviewed briefly in Section 2.3.22 A manual inspection of the classification results confirmed that they are generally accurate.
+For example, the TREC4 database all-83, with articles about AIDS, was correctly classified under the "Root \rightarrow Health \rightarrow Diseases \rightarrow AIDS" category.
+Interestingly, in the case in which databases were not classified correctly, "similar" databases were still classified into the same (incorrect) category.
+For example, all-14, all-21, and all-44 are about middle-eastern politics and were classified under the "Root \rightarrow Science \rightarrow Social Sciences \rightarrow History" category.

-Unlike TREC4 and TREC6, for which no "external" classification of the databases is available, for the Web databases we do not have to rely on query probing for classification; instead we can use the categories assigned to databases in the Google Directory.
-For QBS, the classification of each database in our dataset was indeed derived from the Google Directory.
+Unlike for TREC4 and TREC6, for which no "external" classification of the databases is available, for the Web databases we do not have to rely on query probing for classification.
+Instead we can use the categories assigned to the databases in the Google Directory.
+For QBS, the classification of each database in our data set was indeed derived from the Google Directory.
 For FPS, we can either use the (correct) Google Directory database classification, as for QBS, or rely on the automatically computed database classification that this technique derives during document sampling.
 We tried both choices and found only small differences in the experimental results.
 Therefore, for conciseness, we only report the FPS results for the automatically derived database classification.
-Finally, for the Controlled dataset, we use the automatically derived classification with $\tau{es} = 0.25$ and $\tau{ec} = 10$ .
+Finally, for the Controlled data set, we use the automatically derived classification with $\tau{es} = 0.25$ and $\tau{ec} = 10$.